 For instance, I have worked extensively on using MySQL, Microsoft SQL Server and Amazon Redshift.
 I should say all have been good in their own ways.
 Among these, I personally like using the Microsoft SQL Server.
 At the end of the day, every of these RDBMS vendors uses the standard SQL with some additional features of their own but as I said in this post, initially when you start, your focus should be on learning SQL by choosing any of these vendors and not be very specific of the vendor per-se.

 How can I learn SQL for Data Science?

 First, there are vast resources available on learning SQL so much so that you will end scratching your head which one to choose among the lot!
 Unfortunately, many of these do not cover in a structured and organized manner and it will be very difficult for a novice person to get started with learning SQL.
 There is good number of training institutes these days which caters to the learning needs of a candidate.
-When I started off my career with data science, I was fortunate enough to have chosen and got tutored under AnalytixLabs training institute which renders excellent training skills for a 360-degree grip with a comprehensive Data Science Course.
+When I started off my career with data science, I was fortunate enough to have chosen and got tutored under AnalytixLabs training institute which will help you learn excellent training skills with their Course in Data Science and PG course in Data Science.

 There are a very few of such good training institutes, so do the homework properly before choosing one.
 Second, as I keep telling to the candidates, learn the language first; do not start learning SQL for data science or for a development project.
 Your first focus should be learning the language and then you can extend this learning to cater to the needs of Data Science.
 This post explains the steps to learn SQL for Data Science under the section Steps to Learn SQL for Data Science